solodev/photo-gallery/README.md

 # photo-gallery
 Graphics have taken on an increasingly central role to online content and the need for interactive and beautifully designed photo galleries has never been more prevalent.
-In this article we will show you how to build a photo gallery for your website either using pure HTML, CSS, and JavaScript or by using the Solodev Templating Language.
+The following code can be used to build a photo gallery for your website.

 ## Tutorial